 Does the MPCA publicize enforcement actions via the news media?

 The MPCA sends out news releases about environmental enforcement cases to inform the public and provide a deterrent effect to other regulated parties.
 Enforcement cases with a net monetary penalty of $10,000 or more are subject to an individual news release being issued.
 A summary of all public APOs and STIPs are published on the MPCA web site biannually (twice per year).

-Can a citizen report a potential environmental violation?
+Can a resident report a potential environmental violation?

 Yes.
-If you have information about a pollution problem that you've seen, you can submit it to the MPCA using the form available on the Citizen Complaints page.
+If you have information about a pollution problem that you've seen, you can submit it to the MPCA using the form available on the Submit a complaint page.